Skip to main content

 Jury Service FAQs

-Jury Service Videos
+Jury Services Videos

 Justice for All: Orientation to Jury Service features judges, academics, and former jurors explaining what to expect when called to jury service, including the jury selection process, the trial, and jury deliberations.